persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-04-08-python-fastapi-auth-rag-one.md

   - ai
 ---

-Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG Application using LLM by Groq + fake embeddings - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG Application using Groq + Fake embeddings - hosted at Vercel Cloud using Serverless Functions

 <p><a href="https://fastapi-jwt-auth-rag-one.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving JWT Auth and RAG">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + Retrieval-Augmented Generation (RAG) + LLM + Groq + OpenAPI - secured by HTTPS
+A Starter FastAPI + JWT Auth + Retrieval-Augmented Generation (RAG) by Groq LLM + Fake embeddings + OpenAPI - secured by HTTPS

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion

-CI / CD by VS Code + GitHub + Vercel Cloud
+DevOps - CI / CD by VS Code + GitHub + Vercel Cloud

 <a href="https://github.com/persteenolsen/fastapi-jwt-auth-rag-one" target="_blank">
 The Web API at GitHub